 Architects are becoming more and more aware of the presence of technology-mediated cities.
-Alper Derinboğaz observed during his master’s program at UCLA in California: California is a very optimistic state; I mean think about all the multiple technologies coming out and changing the world in a way.
+Alper Derinboğaz observed during his master’s program at UCLA in California: California is a very optimistic state; I mean, think about all the multiple technologies coming out and changing the world in a way.
 Also, there is an optimistic lifestyle and a curiosity for newness and innovation.
-People are hopeful for the future, in there, you believe that you can change things in a good way.
+People are hopeful for the future; there, they believe that they can change things in a good way.

 As soon as he returned to Istanbul, he noticed some things about the interaction between technology and people in the public space: It has appealed a very young and wide generation.
-Since we are in an era surrounded by technology, it was already what people are interested in and there was a big perceptual understanding of it.
-The digital dimension is actively used -also technological tools like social media.
-All of this was very exciting for many people as far as I can see.
+Since we are in an era surrounded by technology, it was already what people were interested in, and there was a big perceptual understanding of it.
+The digital dimension is actively used -as a technological tool like social media.
+All of this was very exciting for many people, as far as I can see.

-Through its practice, Alper ensures that new technologies will not just be used by humans for consuming… Remembering the original purpose of technology is very important to us. […]Technology brings a native nature to humankind but we are very poor to use it in a way that brings richness to our life.
-We rather use it for consuming, although it could bring a lot of profound, diversity and richness and preserve the ecology we live in.
+Through its practice, Alper ensures that new technologies will not just be used by humans for consuming… Remembering the original purpose of technology is very important to us. […]Technology brings native nature to humankind, but we are too poor to use it in a way that brings richness to our lives.
+We rather use it for consumption, although it could bring a lot of profound diversity and richness and preserve the ecology we live in.

-Regarding the technology in architecture, Alper Derinboğaz makes a reference to the past, to better understand where we are now: In those days, technology usually brings a lot of promises small things can have a huge impact.
-For example, “Domino House” of Le Corbusier preceded his imagination and became the number one tool for increasing profit in building technology whereas he originally envisioned more democratized spaces, basically better housing for everyone.
+Regarding technology in architecture, Alper Derinboğaz makes a reference to the past to better understand where we are now: In those days, technology usually brought a lot of promises, and small things can have a huge impact.
+For example, the “Domino House” of Le Corbusier preceded his imagination and became the number one tool for increasing profit in building technology, whereas he originally envisioned more democratized spaces, basically better housing for everyone.
 But we ended up providing better profit for the same type of people.
-Today companies develop a lot of different ways of sharing music images, etc. but everything ends up being an advertisement and a marketing tool.
+Today, companies develop a lot of different ways of sharing music, images, etc., but everything ends up being an advertisement and a marketing tool.

-Alper Derinboğaz goes on tellin us: In Augmented Structure, we did not use technology as a layer, we tried to use it at the core of our practice. […] We recorded sounds along the street.
-Transferred it to a virtual dimension, when it became digital it became a new language.
+Alper Derinboğaz tells us: In Augmented Structure, we did not use technology as a layer; we tried to use it at the core of our practice. […] We recorded sounds along the street.
+Transferred it to a virtual dimension; when it became digital, it became a new language.
 A language that is going to be translated into geometry with a process involving pure mathematics.
-We collaborated with coders to convert those content into a geometrical composition which will also be the key elements forming our dynamic visual performance.
-This way the digital data that is conceived from sounds and the acoustic memory of the street, is translated into architectural forms through an intense modeling process.
-The nature of the design that is shaped around the memory of the site made Augmented Structures unique and attractive for visitors of the street.
+We collaborated with coders to convert that content into a geometrical composition, which will also be the key element in our dynamic visual performance.
+This way, the digital data that is conceived from sounds and the acoustic memory of the street, is translated into architectural forms through an intense modelling process.
+The nature of the design that is shaped around the site’s memory made Augmented Structures unique and attractive for visitors of the street.

-Through his practice, Alper brings a new balance between institutional knowledge, technology, and humanity.
+Alper brings a new balance between institutional knowledge, technology, and humanity through his practice.
 At the Sound Cloud project, SALON practice worked with Can Deliorman, the chief of the State Symphony Orchestra.
-This project allowed them to explore another type of language that is different from the one they are using to work in architecture, “because it evokes different feelings.
+This project allowed them to explore another type of language that is different from the one they are using to work in architecture because it evokes different feelings.

 The way we perceive ‘the static’ is changing through this design.
-So we decided to generate another pattern and created a visual that is changing along with the music according to the tune and sound.
-By that our design becomes condensed, sharp and fluid: an object that changes state and freezes it.
+So we decided to generate another pattern and created a visual that changes along with the music according to the tune and sound.
+By that, our design becomes condensed, sharp, and fluid: an object that changes its state and freezes it.
 It goes through different phases[…] Soundcloud is a performance that is finding a way into your senses through music.

-The directions that Salon practices tend to explore new projects in the future will allow them to question the existing realities.
-As Alper Derinboğaz states: A house, a culture centre, a museum or an art installation whichever the case we develop new realities that may critique or reframe our existing reality.
+The direction in which salon practices tend to explore new projects in the future will allow them to question the existing realities.
+As Alper Derinboğaz states: A house, a culture centre, a museum or an art installation, whichever the case, we develop new realities that may critique or reframe our existing reality.